dagger/dagger/docs/reference/argocd.md

 ## argocd.#Sync

-Sync an application to its targer state
+Sync an application to its target state

 ### argocd.#Sync Inputs